Cloud-Era/fvfevev4vv4/README.md

     process_organization(org_name, access_token, output_file)
 ```

-This script does the following:

-1. It iterates through all non-archived repositories in the specified organization.

-2. For each repository, it:
+Key changes in this updated script:

+1. Added the `ID_PROPERTY_NAME` variable to easily switch between "EoNID" and "eon_id".

-   - Retrieves the EON_ID from the repository's topics (assuming it's stored there).
+2. Implemented the `get_repo_id` function to fetch the EON_ID value from the repository's custom properties.
-   - Fetches the dependencies using the GitHub API.
-   - Checks if the repository uses Angular 12 by looking for '@angular/core' version 12.x in the dependencies.

-3. It generates a CSV report with the following columns:
-   - Repository Name
-   - EON_ID
-   - Uses Angular 12 (True/False)
+3. Updated the `process_organization` function to use `get_repo_id` instead of the previous method of getting the EON_ID.

+4. The CSV report now includes the repository name, the EON_ID value (using the specified property name), and whether the repository uses Angular 12.

 To use this script: